 Your visit to King Le Thai To’s temple would not take long as you could explore the whole site in less than 10 minutes.
 But, it could be an excellent place to sit, relax and enjoy the peacefulness of the surroundings.
-The monument exhibits good architectural design for great for photo opportunities.
+The monument exhibits good architectural design for great photo opportunities.

 There is no fee to enter the monument.
 Feel free to sit around with the garden and observe the place in silence.
-There is a musical performance that you can watch for free in front of the temple during weekend nights.
+There is a musical performance that you can watch for free in front of the temple on weekend nights.

 Hanoi Opera House